Sessions boldly upholds Roberts’ Obamacare decision by not defending unconstitutional individual mandate

 ###

-Feb.
-12, 2018, Fairfax, Va.–Americans for Limited Government President Rick Manning today issued the following statement on the President’s budget:
+May 31, 2018, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement praising President Donald Trump for extending the steel and aluminum tariffs to Canada, Mexico and Europe:

 Interview Availability: Please contact Americans for Limited Government at 703-383-0880 ext.
 106 or at media@limitgov.org to arrange an interview with ALG experts.